Best Pumpkin Pie Recipe

 Notes

-• Pumpkin puree.
-You can use a 15 oz can of pumpkin puree, or 2 cups of fresh homemade pumpkin puree.
+• Pumpkin puree.ย Use a 15 ounce can of pumpkin puree, or 2 cups of fresh homemade pumpkin puree.ย

-• All-purpose flour: Gluten-free purpose flour can be used in a 1:1 ratio to make this pie!
-You can also use a store bought crust.
+• All-purpose flour: Gluten-free purpose flour is a great choice to make this pie gluten-free.

 7. Let pumpkins cool, then peel the shell off of the pumpkin.